FerretDB/FerretDB/website/blog/2023-06-26-run-ferretdb-on-stackgres.md

 })
 ```

-Once installed, you can run it locally by connecting the MongoDB URL with Meteor, which then sets the environment variable for the MongoDB connection string.
+Once installed, you can run it locally by connecting our MongoDB URI with Meteor, which then sets the environment variable for the MongoDB connection string.
 This way, Meteor will use an external MongoDB database instead of starting its own.

 ```sh